cameronmclean/hyperPatterns/hyperPatterns.md

 next is to make the submit button do an ajax post to /new AND note under the current plan, we dont need to do a GET to /new

+using /new2 to write test code to process POST of new pattern form.

+Installed `npm install --save busboy` and required() it, commented out body-parser. currently piping the POST req object into a new busboy object, ready for wranging and saving as JSON/alpaca data.